porfi2089/Webcam_Autonomous_Driving_System/README.md

-Some openCV experiments
+openCV experiments for autonomus driving
 BY: Manuel Rao

-yes im following some random ah tutorials fo some things
+autonomus driving following a line and aruco markers to navegating inside a preloaded enviroment